September 15, 2014

 August 20, 2014

 If you are a Social Security disability beneficiary and want to make more money through work, Ticket to Work can provide the support you need to transition to financial independence.

-You will receive a registration confirmation message with instructions on how to log in to the webinar.
+Approximately 2 days before the event, you will receive an email with instructions on how to log in to the webinar.
 Please be sure to check your spam folder.
 Registration information will also be available online the day of the webinar.

 When you’re ready to find a good job that leads to a good career and a better self-supporting future, attending a WISE webinar is a great way to start.
 Our next WISE webinar is September 17 at 3:00 p.m.
 EDT.
 Register online or call 1-866-968-7842 (V) or 1-866-833-2967 (TTY).